Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/optimization/directsearch.rst

 Direct Search Algorithms
 ========================

-The Shark machine learning library offers classes and methods implementing evolutionary single- and multi-objective optimization algorithms.
+Shark offers classes and methods implementing evolutionary single- and multi-objective optimization algorithms.
 The component provides a multitude of different evolutionary optimizers together with a rich sample of common